Installing and Running our Client on MS-Windows

 system.
 This is always obtainable from the OpenVPN project website

-As of this writing, the current version is 2.3.11.
-Earlier versions may not work with our configuration files.
+As of this writing, the current version is 2.5.0.
+Versions before 2.4.x may not work with our configuration files.

-Select the .exe link which corresponds to your system.
-In almost all cases, unless you are running an old Windows XP system, you will want the one marked as "Installer (64-bit), Windows Vista and later."
+Select the .msi link (.exe for 2.4.x) which corresponds to your system.
+In almost all cases, you will want the one marked as "WINDOWS 32-BIT MSI INSTALLER."
 Save this file onto your local hard disk.
 You may optionally verify its signature using the corresponding GPG Signature and the procedure described here.
 (Don't worry about downloading the wrong version; if you get it wrong the installer program simply won't run on your computer.)